96ready/ready96/README.md

 * Create the database user for the application
 * Install the application dependencies
 * Create the database
-* Download the client-side dependecies
+* Download the client-side dependencies

 ### Obtain a copy of the application